 In some cases, the dry form turns into wet macular degeneration.
 Wet macular degeneration accounts for only 10-15% of macular degeneration cases, but it’s far more likely to cause severe, irreversible vision loss.
 Also, the symptoms of the wet form appear much more quickly than the dry form.

 Wet macular degeneration results from abnormal blood vessels that leak blood.
 If left untreated, the vessels form scars, eventually causing a permanent loss of central vision.

 Treatment of macular degeneration depends on the form you have and how advanced it is.

 If you have dry macular degeneration, your doctor helps you adjust to changes in your vision and make lifestyle changes to preserve your eye health.
 A diet rich in antioxidants or a regimen of high-dose supplements can help slow vision loss.
 Vision aids like magnifiers, reading aids, and brighter lighting can help you see better.

 Wet macular degeneration requires urgent treatment that targets abnormal blood vessel growth.
 Your doctor will most likely administer injectable medication and then use laser therapy.
 These treatments can help preserve your vision.

-For expert help managing macular degeneration, call Ramirez & Poulos, MD, PA, or schedule an appointment online today.
+For expert help managing macular degeneration, call Ramirez & Poulos, MD, PA.